telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/how-to/Export/alternating-rows.md

 The demo on how to color the alternating rows of an exported Grid to Excel uses the [`background`](http://docs.telerik.com/kendo-ui/api/javascript/ooxml/workbook#configuration-sheets.rows.cells.background) option of the cell to set the background color of the alternating rows.

-To see the example, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/alternating-rows).
+To see the example, refer to the project on [coloring alternating rows](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/alternating-rows).

 > **Important**
 >
-> This project requires UI for ASP.NET MVC version 2014.3.1125 and later.
-Earlier versions do not have the `ExcelExport` event exposed through the fluent API.
+> These projects require a UI for ASP.NET MVC 2014.3.1125 version or later.
+Earlier versions do not expose the `ExcelExport` event through the fluent API.

 For more information on how Excel documents work, refer to the [introductory article on Excel](http://docs.telerik.com/kendo-ui/framework/excel/introduction).